-sra-1,a,t,s = proportion of population of sex at time surviving from age 1 to age .
+$sr{a-1,a,t,s}$ = proportion of population of sex at time surviving from age 1 to age .
 The survival rates defined by country-specific life tables.
 In most cases these have been prepared by the United Nations Population Division.
 You may also use any of the nine model life tables built-into DemProj.

-$mr{a,s,t}$ = migration rate for age and sex at time.
+$mr{a.s.t}$ = migration rate for agree and sex at time.
 This is expressed as a proportion of the resident population.